MilkJug1/OculusLinkLinux/Install.md

 # Compiling and Installing from Source

+# Please Read
+Before continuing on, at the time of writing which is March 31st, 2023, Conan has changed its way of handling everything and also switched to a new version, issue #29 has more info about this, but bascially the Conan has updated and is depricating support for Makefiles in the newest version.
+Due to this, it invalidates everything in this install.md, so at the moment.
+Do not follow this as it is currently not working.

 The install instructions here are a bit detailed, if I miss something and or do something wrong, please make a GH issue about it, or create a pr to fix it.

 First you need to clone this repo(since there is no prebuilt image for right now)